-About 130 kids in the 7-12 age group attended HARDA's free two week comprehensive swimming & water safety program across 3 school holidays.
-The kids had lots of fun, enjoyed the classes, liked the instructors and went home with a new important & potentially lifesaving skill.
+With about 50 kids in the 7-12 age group attending HARDA's free two week comprehensive swimming & water safety program it was our biggest program to date.
+As always the kids had lots of fun, enjoyed the classes and went home with an new important & potentially lifesaving skill.
 It was fab to see the progress made by all the kids.
-Full Report
+2014 Program full Report

 Somali Youth Outreach Project

-This very successful program, in its second year, is run by HARDA & Auburn Sports Club and supported by the Attorney-General’s Building Community Resilience Program.
-It encourages young Somali participants to develop their leadership skills through sporting and community activities.
-These activities have been supported by the local community, youth centres, law enforcement agencies and locally based organisations.
+This very successful program was run for the second year by HARDA & Auburn Sports Club and supported by the Attorney-General’s Building Community Resilience Program.
+It encouraged young Somali participants to develop their leadership skills through sporting and community activities.
+The activities were supported by the local community, youth centres, law enforcement agencies and locally based organisations.

 Other News :